Back to Blog

 The Counterintuitive Truth

-Transparent pricing doesn't lose you customers—it loses you the wrong customers.
+Transparent pricing doesn't lose you customers.
+It loses you the wrong customers.
 The ones who would've wasted your time, negotiated you down, and left a middling review.
-The customers you actually want?
-They appreciate knowing what to expect.
+The customers you actually want appreciate knowing what to expect.

 What the Data Actually Shows